kbfame1800-spec/smilebot-dental-chatbot-ba/docs/User_Stories_with_Acceptance_Criteria.md

   Story:

-     As a patient, I want to get answers to frequently asked questions so that I can know clinic hours, services, and dental care tips instantly.
+  As a patient, I want to get answers to frequently asked questions so that I can know clinic hours,services,   and dental care tips instantly.

   Acceptance Criteria:

    Chatbot provides answers to predefined FAQs.
    If question is not recognized, chatbot suggests contacting receptionist.

   User Story 5: Verify Patient Identity

   Story:

    As a patient, I want the chatbot to verify my identity before canceling or rescheduling appointments so       that my data and appointments remain secure.

   Acceptance Criteria:

    Chatbot checks phone number + Appointment ID against existing records.
    If valid, allow the action.
    If invalid, prompt for correct details or escalate to receptionist.